 The only time I ever feel badly about these choices is when I’m comparing them to yours.
 When I start giving into or believing the hype about the ways I’m supposed to feel about motherhood – the sacrifices I’m supposed to be making and the misery I’m predestined to brave with a smile…because motherhood is a gift not everyone gets to experience.

 Even as I type these words, I can project how many will hold issue with my audacity.
 After all, there are many women out there who would gladly give a limb for the abilities I take for granted — to carry, deliver, and raise a child.
-To some people, my words, attitude, and even the title of my personal blog might feel like a slap in the face.
+To some people, my words, attitude, and even willingness to admit I feel like this might feel like a slap in the face.

 I have been asked many times to take responsibility for the feelings my thoughts and experiences provoke.
 Since starting this blog, I have received generous rations of shit, judgment, and mom-shame for admitting I have so much as ever embraced the thought of a life without children.